MatClaw: An Autonomous Code-First LLM Agent for End-to-End Materials Exploration: Demonstration tasks and failure analysis

 The fix is straightforward: adding a single output-quality constraint to the task description (``verify convergence with a pilot MD'') forced the agent to self-validate before proceeding.
 The second attempt used fewer steps (8 vs.\ 17) yet produced a 3.5$\times$ more precise result, because the convergence requirement redirected effort from post-hoc correction to principled experimental design.
 This complements the literature-guided approach of Task~1: together, \emph{literature self-learning} (directing the agent to extract methodology from papers) and \emph{expert-specified constraints} (specifying validation criteria in the task description) form a practical toolkit for bridging tacit-knowledge gaps in autonomous agent workflows.

-\paragraph{On the predicted $T_\mathrm{c}$ value.} The agent's estimate $T_\mathrm{c} = 261 \pm 10$~K differs from the experimental bulk value of $\sim$315~K. The gap accumulates from three largely independent sources.
-First, the pretrained DeePMD potential used here~\cite{He2023} itself predicts $T_\mathrm{c} \approx 340$~K for bulk \ce{CuInP2S6}, so the reference point against which the agent's simulation should be compared is the potential's own transition, not experiment.
-Second, the simulation is performed on a monolayer rather than bulk, removing interlayer van der Waals coupling and shifting $T_\mathrm{c}$ downward.
-Third, the agent selected a 6$\times$6$\times$1 supercell (360~atoms), which is small enough that finite-size effects further reduce the apparent $T_\mathrm{c}$; nonzero Cu polarization persists into the nominally paraelectric phase, confirming the signature of these effects.
-None of these affect the methodological point, but they illustrate that the absolute $T_\mathrm{c}$ depends on setup choices (force-field provenance, dimensionality, supercell size) that the agent does not yet reason about and that still require expert audit.
+\paragraph{On the predicted $T_\mathrm{c}$ value.} The agent's estimate $T_\mathrm{c} = 261 \pm 10$~K differs from the known experimental bulk value of $\sim$315~K, familiar to an expert-researcher.
+The discord is likely due to two entirely independent factors.
+First, the pretrained DeePMD potential used here from~\cite{He2023} itself predicts $T_\mathrm{c} \approx 340$~K for bulk \ce{CuInP2S6}, so for the purpose of testing the agent performance the relevant base should be the potential's ``own'' transition $T_\mathrm{c}$ rather than experiments.
+Second, and importantly, the simulations in this Task were performed on a monolayer rather than bulk, omitting interlayer coupling (such as van der Waals) and shifting $T_\mathrm{c}$ downward.
+To verify and quantify this latter effect, we tasked the agent to repeat the calculation for bulk \ce{CuInP2S6} (6$\times$4$\times$4 supercell, 3{,}840 atoms, NPT MD); it recovered indeed higher $T_\mathrm{c} = 343 \pm 5$~K, matching the bulk transition reported by He et al. Details are in Appendix~\ref{app:demo2c}.